itslanguage/itslanguage-docs/docs/api/errors.md

 }
 ```

-All error objects have resource and field properties so that your client
+All error objects have resource and field properties so that a client
 can tell what the problem is.
-There's also an error code to let you
+There's also an error code to indicate what
-know what is wrong with the field.
+is wrong with the field.
 These are the possible validation error
 codes:

 Error Name       | Description